sforsman/AutoloadContainer/README.md

 $myModule = wire('ac')->get('MyModule');
 ```

-This would then automatically load every child registered with MyModule.
-However I would recommend to extend the init() of your own modules and use AutoContainer manually only when you can't modify the init() of the parent (e.g. if it's a ProcessWire core-module).
+This would then automatically load every child registered with MyModule.I would still recommend extending the init() of your own modules and using AutoContainer manually only when you can't modify the init() of the parent (e.g. if it's a ProcessWire core-module).